systay/systay.github.com/posts/2026-04-25-creating-cypher.md

 It was that it didn’t stay ours.

 Over time, people started implementing Cypher outside of Neo4j.
 Different databases, research systems, experimental runtimes — all taking the same ideas and building their own versions.
-At some point I started keeping a list of these implementations, partly out of curiosity, partly because it felt surreal that something that started as a Friday experiment had become something others wanted to recreate.
+It felt surreal that something that started as a Friday experiment had become something others wanted to recreate.

 I never set out to design a language.
 But once it existed, it stopped being mine.